ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * it must be freely revocable (e.g., the data subject must be able to withdraw consent at any time).

 Even if consent is granted, you may want to also find another lawful basis for processing the data, especially if you want to retain it.
-Under the GDPR, you are generally not allowed to retain personal data without a lawful basis.
+Under the GDPR, you are generally banned from retaining personal data without a lawful basis.

 Under the GDPR, *profiling* is any form of automated processing that involves using personal data to evaluate aspects of that person.
 Profiling will usually require getting explicit consent